jurplel/abigalekim.github.io/_pages/about.md

 I completed my B.Sc. at Carnegie Mellon's School of Computer Science, majoring in computer science with a concentration in computer systems.

+In my free time, I enjoy listening to [Taylor Swift](https://twitter.com/abigale_kim/status/1645590351166722050) and fiber crafting.
 Feel free to reach out abigalekim0417[at]gmail[dot]com.
 I'm happy to chat and connect!